Linking-ET/voicechat-discord/README.md

 If you are a operator (specifically permission level 2 or higher on fabric) or if you have the `voicechat-discord.reload-config` permission, you can use the `/dvc reloadconfig` subcommand to reload the config without have to reload/restart the server. **Using this subcommand will stop all running bots.**

-### `/dvc checkforupdate`

-Checks for an update to the addon by first contacting GitHub's API, and then if a new version is found, using Modrinth's API to provide a link to that version's download page.

-This is done automatically on server startup.
-By default, the update message (if there is an update) is sent to operators when they join the server.
-This can be disabled by disabling the
-`alert_ops_of_updates` option in [the configuration file](#finding-the-configuration-file).
-However, this will not disable logging update messages to the console on startup.

 ## Roadmap

 ### Future